danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 **“Dependency Injection” is a 25-dollar term for a 5-cent concept.
 "Dependency Injection" sounds scary, but it refers to an extremely simple concept we're all familiar with: taking parameters.**

 **No really**, it's just taking parameters.
-Taking parameters in functions, taking parameters in constructors, mutable members(on a class).
+Taking parameters in functions, taking parameters in constructors, and setting mutable members(on a class).

 ```kotlin
 // Dependency Injection with a function